 Planning For the Worst, Hoping for the Best

 While you can’t stop a tropical storm or hurricane from occurring, you can take steps to protect yourself, your home, and your family from loss and damage.
-Those who live in high-risk areas need to be prepared for the onset of each hurricane season, which can last from two to six months out of the year.
+Those who live in high-risk areas need to prepare for the onset of each hurricane season, which can last from two to six months out of the year.

 Create a Storm Strategy